Skip to content

 PlasticLightweight, sometimes less smooth, budget-friendly

-Wood/BambooWarm, slightly textured grip, slows down stitching—good for slippery yarns
+Wood/BambooWarm, slightly textured grip that slows down stitching, good for slippery yarns

-Choose a hook that feels comfortable in your hand and doesn’t tire your wrist.
+Choose a hook that feels comfortable in your hand and does not tire your wrist.

 PartDescription